Toots Shor: Early life

-Shor was born in Philadelphia to Orthodox Jewish parents – his father of Austrian descent from Germany and his mother from Russia.
+Shor was born in Philadelphia to Orthodox Jewish parents; his father of Austrian descent from Germany and his mother from Russia.
 He and his two older sisters were raised in a home above the family candy store in South Philadelphia.
-When Shor was 15 years old, his mother was killed by an automobile while she sat on the stoop outside their home.
+When Shor was 15 years old, his mother was killed by the driver of an automobile while she sat on the stoop outside their home.
 His father committed suicide five years later.
 Shor attended the Drexel Institute of Technology and the Wharton School of the University of Pennsylvania before working as a traveling shirt-and-underwear salesman.